Excel IF Function – Introduction

 - [value_if_false] – (Optional) This is the value that is returned when the logical_test evaluates to FALSE.

-Important Notes About Excel IF Function
+Important Notes About using IF Function in Excel

 - A maximum of 64 nested IF conditions can be tested in the formula.

 - If any of the argument is an array, each element of the array is evaluated.